edonyzpc/personal-assistant/README.md

 ## Attribution
 - Best thanks for project [obsidian-advanced-new-file](https://github.com/vanadium23/obsidian-advanced-new-file) for the code of `createNote`, `createDirectory`
 - Best thanks for project [obsidian-callout-manager](https://github.com/eth-p/obsidian-callout-manager) for the `class CalloutPreviewComponent` and `color.ts`
+- Best thanks for project [better-word-count](https://github.com/lukeleppan/better-word-count) for the `package stats`

 ## Contact